isomerpages/pa-corp/_our-programmes/CC Courses/Be a Training Provider.md

 The submission of New Trainer/Operator application form has closed on 27 June 2024.
 More information on the next application window will be available on this page once ready.

-entres (RCs)/Residents' Network (RNs) and Specialist CCs (SCCs).

-4. PA Trainers and Private Operators are considered independent service providers and not agents or employees of the Grassroots Organisations.

-5. PA Trainers and Private Operators are not guaranteed engagement to conduct courses by the PA, CCs, RCs, RNs and SCCs.
-The PA, CCs, RCs, RNs, and SCCs also do not assist in sourcing for potential participants for the courses conducted by the PA Trainers or Operators.

-6. The PA reserves the right to decline any application and the reason(s) for unsuccessful applications will not be disclosed.

-7. As the PA will be primarily communicating with applicants via emails or SMS, applicants must ensure that the email addresses and mobile numbers provided are accurate.
-The PA will not be responsible for any failed communication effort arising from wrong /outdated email address or mobile numbers.

-8. Applicants must satisfy the following requirements:

-#### a.
-General requirements

 i.
 Applicants must be a Singaporean or a Permanent Resident.

 ii.
 Employment Pass/S Pass/Work Permit/Dependent Pass/Long Term Visit Pass holders are required to obtain a Letter of Consent from the Ministry of Manpower (MOM) for seeking part time jobs with payment of allowance.
 Applicants who are gainfully employed must obtain a written consent from their employers, though exception could be granted if classes are conducted on a volunteer basis.
 Please refer to [Work passes](https://www.mom.gov.sg/passes-and-permits/) for details or email queries to [mom_wpd@mom.gov.sg](mailto:mom_wpd@mom.gov.sg)